IFAFMultiLA/ifafmultila.github.io/docs/_sources/learning_apps.rst.txt

 There are two options for this output type:

-- ``language`` is an ISO-639 two-letter language code for the language used in the learning application and sets the language of the learning application interface.
+- Option ``language`` is an ISO-639 two-letter language code for the language used in the learning application and sets the language of the learning application interface. ``learnr`` supports many languages but ``learnrextra`` at the moment only supports English (``en``) and German (``de``).
+The elements of the interface that are provided by ``learnrextra`` will be in English by default, if you use any other language than German.
-- ``apiserver`` is the endpoint of the web API used to collect the tracking data; by default it's set to send to port 8000 on localhost, e.g. on a local development machine; the following chapter will explain more about this.
+- Option ``apiserver`` is the endpoint of the web API used to collect the tracking data; by default it's set to send to port 8000 on localhost, e.g. on a local development machine.
+The following chapter will explain more about this.

 Furthermore you should add the follwing line to the initial R *setup* code chunk (as it is also set by default in the template):